Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 - You found out about a platform-wide initiative from LinkedIn rather than internal communication

-- The questions you escalated three weeks ago remain unanswered
+- Questions you escalated three weeks ago remain unanswered

-- The technology deployment timeline has slipped twice without a clear explanation
+- The technology deployment timeline has slipped twice without clear explanation

 What to do: Escalate early.
 Document commitments that aren't being met.
 Request a meeting with platform leadership—not your integration contact, but their boss.
 Use whatever governance mechanisms your deal structure provides.